Forest Park

 Google Maps view of IDOT Pump Station No. 4.
 That large tank presumably discharges somewhere nearby, though I couldn't determine where.

-In other parts of this Des Plaines River fan site I discuss wastewater treatment and flooding, but for a moment I want to talk specifically about stormwater and runoff.
+In other parts of this Des Plaines River fansite I discuss wastewater treatment and flooding, but for a moment I want to talk specifically about stormwater and runoff.
 As with wastewater, the process to remove, treat and discharge stormwater into the receiving stream has evolved over the years.
 So have regulations and responsible parties surrounding these processes, which can be broadly grouped into two simple buckets: public and private.
 In some cases, the jurisdictions seem convoluted to me, such as power plants and airports.
-And in many cases the public entity responsible for wastewater is also responsible for stormwater.
-But I’ve been told by the MWRD that all of them (in Illinois, at least) are subject to the same discharge quality criteria, and that the criteria tightens over time.
+And in many cases the agencies responsible for wastewater are also responsible for stormwater, but not always.
+Regardless, I’ve been told by the MWRD that all of them (in Illinois, at least) are subject to the same standards of discharge quality, and that the standards have become more rigorous over time.

 The volume and nature of runoff